vysecurity/ExfilServer/README.md

 **EDUCATIONAL PURPOSE ONLY**: This software is provided for educational, research, and authorized security testing purposes only.
 The author does not condone or encourage the use of this software for any illegal or malicious activities.

+**WEAK ENCRYPTION WARNING**: The XOR encryption used in this tool is NOT cryptographically secure and can be easily broken.
+Do NOT use this for protecting sensitive or confidential data.
+It is designed for obfuscation and educational demonstration only.

 **NO LIABILITY**: The author accepts no responsibility or liability for any damages, losses, or legal consequences that may arise from the use or misuse of this software.
 Users are solely responsible for ensuring their use complies with all applicable laws and regulations.

 **AUTHORIZED USE ONLY**: This tool should only be used on systems and networks that you own or have explicit written permission to test.
 Unauthorized access to computer systems is illegal in most jurisdictions.